tilburgsciencehub/website/content/building-blocks/collect-data/apis/apis.md

 ## See Also
-* Spotify Web API [tutorial](https://github.com/hannesdatta/course-odcm/blob/master/content/docs/tutorials/apisadvanced/api-advanced.ipynb) used in the Online Data Management Collection course.
-Contrary to the previous examples, this API does require an access token and has multiple endpoints.
+* The Spotify Web API [tutorial](https://github.com/hannesdatta/course-odcm/blob/master/content/docs/tutorials/apisadvanced/api-advanced.ipynb) used in the Online Data Management Collection course illustrates how to generate access tokens and use a variety of API endpoints.